-She is currently the director of operations for the Department of Preventive Medicine, providing overall support and direction for finance, grants management, and business operations for all aspects of the department including education, research, and the clinical enterprise.
+She is currently the departmental business administrator for the Department of Preventive Medicine and provides overall support and direction for finance, grants management, staff management, and business operations for all aspects of the department including education research, and the clinical enterprise.

 Mary Margaret Saulters received her bachelor's in anthropology and biology from the Sally McDonnell Barksdale Honors College at the University of Mississippi and her master's in rural sociology from the University of Missouri.
 Mary Margaret joined UMMC in 2016 and is currently serving as the Project Manager for the Mississippi CEAL Team for Community Engaged Research.
 This NHLBI-funded project seeks to understand and address the health disparities surrounding the COVID-19 pandemic.

 After obtaining a bachelor’s degree in psychology from Millsaps College, Lauren received her Bachelor of Science in Nursing from University of Mississippi.
 She served as a staff RN in the pediatric intensive care unit at UMMC.
 Additionally, she received her Master of Science in Nursing from Mississippi University for Women in Columbus, MS. She is board certified as a family nurse practitioner by the American Association of Nurse Practitioners.
 She is a member of the American College of Lifestyle Medicine and a CDC National Diabetes Prevention Program (DPP) lifestyle coach.
 She is currently working as a nurse practitioner in the Lifestyle Medicine Clinic.